 The meadow in the Living Field garden also harbours other plants sown specifically for wildlife, including field scabious, perhaps the favourite of the pollinating insects, ox-eye daisy and lady’s bedstraw.
 At one time wild carrot lived in the meadow (top left in the grass panel above) but now prefers grassy margins next to paths.
 Even with these additional species, the meadow complex retains many of the species sown for hay and pasture from the 1700s to the early 1900s.

-The secret of sustaining the meadow is to keep soil fertility low by not fertilising and ground cover high by growing many species that quickly react to cover any gaps.
+The secret of sustaining the meadow is to keep soil fertility low by not fertilising and ground cover high by growing many species that quickly react to fill any gaps.
 No one species dominates and noxious weeds are given little chance to enter.

 The original sources, mainly Wight (late 1700s), Stephens (1841 onwards), Elliot (1898 onwards) and Findlay (1925) are given in this companion article: Grass mix diversity a century past on the curvedflatlands web site.